 2009/10 – Nike Total 90 Ascent

 With HD TV now much bigger than before and technology in football getting even better, this is where we see a much more detailed, futuristic matchball than ever before.

 The Ascent featured a micro-texture and 'RaDaR' visual technology.
 The pattern was developed from the previous models but this was a much busier design that we'd ever seen before.
 The 2000s were a maximalist decade for design anyway; it's fitting that Nike went overboard before scaling things back for a new era.

-It's perhaps a surprise that it took a decade for Nike to introduce their trademark Volt green shade into the Premier League ball - but the Tracer is an absolutely beauty, nonetheless.
+It's perhaps a surprise that it took a decade for Nike to introduce their trademark Volt green shade into the Premier League ball – but the Tracer is an absolute beauty, nonetheless.

 With all the same tech that the Ascent brought to the ball, this Tracer stripped back the design for a timeless look.
 For many, this was the Berba ball, as Dimitar Berbatov rolled back the years to fire United to another title.
 Chelsea's Michael Essien actually passed this thing more than anyone else, though.